ruanbekker/containers-fan/content/posts/setup-bitwarden-password-manager-on-traefik-using-docker.md

 categories: ["containers"]
 ---

-Today we will setup **Bitwarden** and **Traefik** on Docker using Docker Compose.
+Today we will setup **Bitwarden** and **Traefik Proxy** on Docker using Docker Compose.
 We will make use of **Letsencrypt** for our SSL Certificates so that our communcation from the clients and server is secure and then we will install the **Bitwarden Firefox browser extension** to save our passwords for our web applications on Bitwarden password manager.

 ## What is Bitwarden